mapninja/Tutorial-Geocoding-Crash-Course/ReadMe.md

  5. Uncheck Match if Candidates tie
  6. Check the option to write the Reference ID
 7. Click OK, twice, to run the geocoder.
+8. Click Rematch to explore the options, there, then click Close.
 8. Use a Spatial Join to add the Geocoding Results attributes to the original US_county_1930_conflated.shp file